Clek Foonf Review with 2016 Clek Foonf Updates

 Inflatable Seat Belts

-Clek has determined that the Foonf cannot be installed with inflatable seat belts found in some Ford Explorer, Flex, Fusion, and Lincoln MKT and MKZ vehicles.
+Clek has determined that the Foonf CAN be installed with inflatable seat belts found in some Ford Explorer, Flex, Fusion, and Lincoln MKT and MKZ vehicles.

 Fit to Child

 As you can see in the pictures below, the Foonf fits all sizes of kids well.
 We even tried a 3 mo. old in the seat who was a couple of pounds under the weight limit and she fit very well too.
 But you won’t see pictures of her because we are a proper use blog, after all ;).

 E is 4 years old and 35 lbs.
 She can be either rear-facing or forward-facing in the Foonf.

 I is almost 6 years old in these pics and 40 lbs.
 He’s too tall to rear-face in the Foonf and has about another half-inch to forward-face before outgrowing the top harness slots.

 J is 7 years old and 45 lbs.
 She fits weight-wise rear-facing and like her brother, has about a half-inch before outgrowing the harness forward-facing.

 It’s hard to believe there’s any padding on the Foonf because of the clean lines and narrowness of the carseat, but it’s there.
 Somehow Clek has managed to make the Foonf have not only one of the narrowest outside measurements on the market, but it also has roominess on the inside AND it’s comfy to boot.
 It’s not going to win awards for having the most padded cover, let’s be honest, but the kids who sat in the seat for me all said it was very comfortable for them and they wanted to keep it.
 And these kids aren’t sitting in cheap seats either.